News

 There are numerous legislative projects that have been initiated by the European Commission over the past two years, as well as those that have already been announced.
 In areas related to biotechnology, these projects tackle existing legislation aimed at protecting the environment, health and citizens’ rights, as Inf’OGM recently pointed out in an opinion piecei.
 It is essential to understand how European legislators discuss, exchange views and put forward their own points of view, or at least those of their voters.

-The work of the European Commission (in red), the Council of the European Union (in blue), the European Parliament (in salmon pink) and the trilogue meetings (in green) are shown in chronological order.
+The work of the European Commission (in yellow), the Council of the European Union (in blue), the European Parliament (in salmon pink) and the trilogue or conciliation meetings (in green) are shown in chronological order.

 i « GMOs, seeds, pesticides, transparency… European law under attack! », Inf’OGM, 22 January 2026.